All Episodes

 My little prediction.

-Now, the only aspect of that prediction that is not part of what Bob Ryan said is the African American connection.
+Now, the only aspect of that prediction that is not part of what Bob Ryan said is the African-American connection.

 And it will be next.

-Do you think that's a reference to game?
+Do you think that's a representation?

 I don't want to put words in Bob Ryan's mouths.